The treatment for constipation depends on the cause, the time, and the severity of the symptoms.

 Fecal impaction occurs when the stool becomes hard and dry and accumulates in the rectum.
 This obstructs the rectum, making it more difficult for stool to pass through the intestine.

-Sometimes, as a result of retention, a diarrheal overflow can occur (where loose stool leaks around the obstruction).
+Due to retention, a diarrheal overflow can occur (where loose stool leaks around the obstruction).
 If you have fecal impaction, you will initially be treated with a high dose of the macrogol or an osmotic laxative.
 After a few days of using macrogol, you may have to start taking a stimulant laxative.

 However, if the use of laxatives should fail, some of the medications described below may apply: